Testing for Convergence or Divergence of a Series

 \[\lim_{n\to\infty} \frac{a_n}{b_n} = c \text{ (}c\text{ is a finite positive number)}\]

 Ifthen both series $\sum a_n$ and $\sum b_n$ either both converge or both diverge.
-In other words, $ \sum a_n < \infty \ \Leftrightarrow \ \sum b_n < \infty$.
+That is, $ \sum a_n < \infty \ \Leftrightarrow \ \sum b_n < \infty$.

 Root Test